ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/setup/user events/_index.md

 If everything is set up correctly UDP messages will arrive at Butler SOS within seconds after the actual event taking place.

+## Tagging of data

+### New Relic

+The following attributes (which is New Relic lingo for tags) are added:

+1. A core set of attributes are added to all user events
+   1. `qs_host`: Host name of the Sense server the event originated at.
+   2. `qs_event_action`: What kind of user event that took place.
+Examples are "Start session", "Stop session, "Open connection", "Close connection".
+   3. `qs_userFull`: Full directory/user ID of the user the event is about.
+Will be scrambled if scrambling enabled in config file.
+   4. `qs_userDirectory`: User directory of the user the event is about.
+Will be scrambled if scrambling enabled in config file.
+   5. `qs_userId`: User ID of the user the event is about.
+Will be scrambled if scrambling enabled in config file.
+   6. `qs_origin`: What kind of activity caused the event, for example "AppAccess".
+Can be empty for some user events.
+2. Custom attributes defined in the Butler SOS config file's `Butler-SOS.userEvents.tags` section.

+Note: Attributes defined further down in the list above will overwrite already defined attributes if their names match.
+To avoid problems you should make sure not to use already defined attributes.

 ## Settings in main config file

 ```yaml